harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/cf-components-and-arch.md

 You can use HCE to test the resilience of your CF-based microservices by executing chaos experiments on various layers of CF, ranging from application processes (supported for JVM-based apps currently) to the underlying host (VMware) infrastructure.
 HCE supports [resilience probes](/docs/chaos-engineering/features/probes/overview.md) which facilitates:
-- Out-of-the-box faults against different target types;
+- Out-of-the-box faults against different target types
-- Automated validation of:
+- Automated validation of
-  - Resilience of the services (known as performance metrics);
+  - Resilience of the services (known as performance metrics)
-  - Status endpoints;
+  - Status endpoints
-  - Healthcheck scripts.
+  - Healthcheck scripts

 You can natively combine custom actions such as load generation when you execute these experiments as a part of Harness pipelines.